DEST-bio/DESTv2/snpCalling/README.md

 This is a short walkthrough to generate annotated VCF files from previously generated masked SYNC files with the scripts at [DEST_freeze1/mappingPipeline](https://github.com/DEST-bio/DEST_freeze1/tree/main/mappingPipeline).

 This pipeline has three basic steps:
-  1. Slice the each gSYNC file into non-overlapping regions and call SNPs.
+  1. Slice each gSYNC file into non-overlapping regions and call SNPs.
 SNP-calling can be performed using PoolSNP or SNAPE.
 Note that the VCF files produced for SNAPE are processed through PoolSNP using a special flag. (`DEST_freeze1/snpCalling/scatter_gather_annotate/scatter.sh`)
   2. Combine sub-sections of the VCF (`DEST_freeze1/snpCalling/scatter_gather_annotate/gather.sh`)
   3. Annotate the VCF and convert to various formats (`DEST_freeze1/snpCalling/scatter_gather_annotate/annotate.sh`)